What is Basic HTML Tag?

 Our first tag is the span tag.
 This tag is a generic, Inline container.
 That means it has no default style associated with it.
 You would want to use this tag if you needed to group texts that you want to keep together inline.

 The paragraph tag, or the p tag, is used when you want to keep a paragraph of text together.
-This element is block level element, meaning it takes up the width of its parent container.
+This element is a block-level element, meaning it takes up the width of its parent container.
 The ideal use would be when you have a lot of text to display.
 Only global attributes are permitted for this particular element.

 The division tag, or commonly known as the div tag, is a generic block container.
 This means you can group a lot of tags together to make up a section of your site.
 This tag is global attributes.

 The subscript tag, or the subtag, allows the next to be below the normal line of text.
-It’s an Inline element as uses global attributes.
+It’s an Inline element as it uses global attributes.
 A perfect example of usage would be to make the 2, in the H2O, appear little.
+Example: H2O

 - U stands for underline.
 This will underline any text within the open and closed tags.
 It’s an inline element and global attribute.

 If you ever want to make any text bold, you would use the strong tag.
-This inline tag is placed around the text you would want to make bold.
-Just like the emphasis tag.
-The strong tag gives added importance to text on your website.
+This inline tag is placed around the text you would want to make bold, just like the emphasis tag.
+The strong tag gives added importance to the text on your website.

 The BR tag standing for a break.
 There are a few tags that don’t need a closing tag.
 It’s neither block and inline element.
 It is a global attribute.